owickstrom/wickstrom.tech/src/_posts/2016-12-04-a-delayed-summary-of-my-trip-to-cadiz-and-lambda-world.md

 </p>

 I met a lot of interesting people, both speakers and atteendees, all of whom I hope to come across again.
-To summarize, LambdaWorld was a great functional programming conference, I hope to be able attend again, and I can recommend it to anyone interested in functional programming, be it in Scala, Haskell, Javascript, or something else.
+To summarize, Lambda World was a great functional programming conference, I hope to be able attend again, and I can recommend it to anyone interested in functional programming, be it in Scala, Haskell, Javascript, or something else.